-Fuel Lines and Fittings
+Fuel Lines and Clamps

-NOTE: The fuel system is pressurized and should only be serviced by a Walker dealer or authorized Kohler service dealer.
+NOTE: The engine fuel injection system is pressurized and should only be serviced by a Walker dealer or authorized Kohler service dealer.

-Every year, inspect the fuel supply line and fittings from the tank to engine for deterioration or damage.
+Every year, inspect the fuel supply line from the tank to engine for deterioration or damage.
+Also, inspect the fuel line clamps for tightness.
+Good preventive maintenance calls for complete replacement of fuel lines and clamps every two (2) years.